John Smeaton (born 1976)

-John Smeaton QGM (born 1976), also known by the nickname Smeato, is a former baggage handler at Glasgow Airport.
-He became involved in thwarting the 2007 Glasgow Airport attack.
+John Smeaton QGM (born 1976) is a former baggage handler at Glasgow Airport.
+He became known after being involved in thwarting the 2007 Glasgow Airport attack.

 Smeaton lives in Erskine, Renfrewshire, a town outside the city and near the airport.
 Brought up in Erskine, he was educated at Park Mains High School.
 Smeaton stood as an Independent candidate in the 2009 Glasgow North East by-election.

 Glasgow Airport attack

 Smeaton, a baggage handler, was off duty when he saw the incident start to develop on 30 June 2007.
-During his break he observed two men driving a burning Jeep filled with highly flammable gas cylinders into the airport entrance.
+During his break he observed two men driving a burning Jeep filled with flammable gas cylinders into the airport entrance.
 He heard three explosions and ran over to help.

 It was reported that Smeaton shouted "fuckin' mon, then" and kicked Kafeel Ahmed in the groin.
 Ahmed suffered burns over 90% of his body and died later in hospital.
 During the incident Smeaton also helped drag Michael Kerr, who also intervened in the event, to safety.
 Kerr had been left lying with a broken leg beside the burning Jeep after also kicking Ahmed.

 The incident has been described as inspiring others to take personal initiative and act decisively in a crisis.
-Newsagent and former policeman Mohammed Afzah would later cite Smeaton as an inspiration for his facing down and repelling a would-be armed robber.
+Newsagent and former policeman Mohammed Afzah later cited Smeaton as an inspiration for his facing down and repelling a would-be armed robber.

-In late July, Smeaton returned to his old job as a baggage handler at the airport.
-Later in the year he accepted a job as head of security at a nearby company.